-- Tape light should ONLY be powered by a UL Listed Class 2 DC 12V or 24V power supply. - ALWAYS install in accordance with local and national electrical code regulations. - This product should be installed and serviced by a qualified, licensed electrician. - Do not install where diodes can be exposed to direct sunlight as this can damage the diodes, reduce their operational life span and alter their operational characteristics. - Do not install the product in a location where the ambient temperature is outside the listed ambient temperature range of the product.
-Failure to do so could result in damage to the tape light and may alter the tape light's operational characteristics. - Do not exceed the listed maximum run of the product, which is shown on the product packaging.
-Each maximum run requires a dedicated power feed from the driver. - Do not overload the 12V or 24V DC power supply.
-Overloading the power supply may cause shorting, overheating, and possibly fire. - Do not stare directly into LED lights when illuminated. - Always disconnect the power supply before cutting or connecting tape light. - Apply power to test the tape light and connections before mounting. - Do not expose dry location tape light to direct or indirect moisture. - Do not crimp tape light, attempt to bend tape light width-wise or lengthwise to a radius less than 0.6 in. / 15mm.
+Tape light should be powered by a UL Listed 12V or 24V DC power supply.

+Do not connect more than the maximum run of tape light to the low voltage power supply.
+The maximum run is listed on the product packaging.

+Do not overload the 12V or 24V DC power supply.
+Overloading the power supply may cause shorting, overheating, and possibly fire.

+Do not stare directly into LED lights when illuminated.

+Always disconnect the power supply before cutting or connecting tape light.

+Apply power to test the tape light and connections before mounting.

+Do not expose dry location tape light to direct or indirect moisture.

+Do not crimp tape light, attempt to bend tape light width-wise or lengthwise to a radius less than 15mm.